 The lineolated parakeet or barred parakeet, named for its fine lines or barred markings, is one of the calmest and quietest members of the parrot family, making them ideal pets.
-Sometimes mistaken for budgies, lineolated parakeets are a bit stockier than budgies, and they are quieter birds.
-Unlike budgies, these birds enjoy walking about as much as they do flying.
+Sometimes mistaken for budgies, lineolated parakeets or "linnies" are a bit stockier.
+And, unlike budgies, these birds enjoy walking about as much as they do flying.
 Linnies like to walk and perch with their bodies almost parallel or horizontal to the ground, while budgies sit or stand upright.
 These birds also love to play in the water.

 Origin and History

-These playful birds are quieter than most parakeets—they tend to chatter rather than screech.
-They can be very able talkers, enunciating clearly, though with a more limited vocabulary than other parrots.
-They are very good at mimicking sounds and whistles.
+These playful birds are quieter than most parakeets—they tend to chatter rather than screech and can be very able talkers, enunciating clearly, though with a more limited vocabulary than other parrots.
+These birds are very good at mimicking sounds and whistles.

 Lineolated Parakeet Colors and Markings

-Lineolated parakeets in the wild display mostly green feathers overlaid with black and dark green stripes on the backs, wings, and sides.
-The undersides of the wings are blue, and the tail feathers are dark green.
+Lineolated parakeets in the wild display mostly green feathers overlaid with black and dark green stripes on their backs, wings, and sides.
+The undersides of the wings are blue and the tail feathers are dark green.
 They have horn-colored beaks and brown eyes.
 Captive-bred lineolated parakeets can display an array of color mutations—the feathers change color after leaving the wild—including blue, cobalt, turquoise, and white.

 Caring for the Lineolated Parakeet

-Although they are not notorious for damage, lineated parakeets, like all parrot species, will chew and gnaw, so provide your bird with plenty of acceptable chew toys and natural wood branches that will help him distinguish when chewing is acceptable.
+Although they are not notorious for damage, lineolated parakeets, like all parrot species, will chew and gnaw, so provide your bird with plenty of acceptable chew toys and natural wood branches that will help it distinguish when chewing is acceptable.

-The toenails on a lineolated parakeet grow quite fast and will need regular trimming.
-A "grooming" perch can be useful here, since it helps keep the nails abraded.
-Bathing is a favorite activity of a linnie.
+The nails on a lineolated parakeet grow quite fast and will need regular trimming.
+As it is a rainforest bird, linnies love to bathe in a standing water dish.
 They enjoy weekly or even daily showers with a spray bottle filled with luke-warm water.
 Make sure your bird can preen and dry off in a space that is not drafty.

 Lineolated parakeets and budgies are susceptible to some of the same diseases as other parrot species, and these are often fatal in such small birds where treatment is difficult.

-However, many other problems with small parrots such as linnies and budgies are traced to vitamin deficiencies, which can be treated and prevented by making sure the diet is varied and includes fresh fruit and vegetables, not just seeds.
+However, many other problems with small parrots such as linnies and budgies can be vitamin deficiencies, which can be treated and prevented by making sure the diet is varied and includes fresh fruit and vegetables, not just seeds.

 Parakeets are especially prone to fatty tumors, and many experts recommend feeding these small birds sprouted seeds as a preventive measure.